yanchanllin/yanchanllin.github.io/_posts/2017-12-05-song_of_music_library_cli.markdown

      end
     end`

-So artist = nil means a optional second argument here, it can be = to nil. self.artist=(artist) if artist, it means that if there is artist; then run class song artist=(artist). same goes to genre and file_name arguments here, they are optional aruments.
+So artist = nil means a optional second argument here, it can be = nil. self.artist=(artist) if artist, it means that if there is artist; then run class song artist=(artist). same goes to genre and file_name arguments here, they are optional aruments.
 Last I want to say I'm pround of myself, it had been a long road;lots of practices does pay off! you learned more and more everyday, keep fighting.